willfurnass/sheffield_hpc/hpc/filestore.rst

 * whether they are shared between clusters;
 * whether the underlying storage system is performant if reading/writing large files;
 * whether the underlying storage system is performant if reading/writing small files;
-* frequency of backup and the time that the data can be left there.
+* frequency of :term:`storage snapshotting <Snapshotted storage>`, whether storage is :term:`mirrored <Mirrored backups>` and the maximum duration data can be retained for.

 .. _home_dir: